openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 	* `ignore`: "Matt 99, Gen 1" sequence index starts at the valid `Gen 1`.
 	* `include`: "Matt 99, Gen 1" sequence index starts at the invalid `Matt 99`.
 * `sequence_combination_strategy: "combine"`
-	* `combine`: sequential references in the text are combined into a single OSIS list: "Gen 1, 3" → "Gen.1,Gen.3".
+	* `combine`: sequential references in the text are combined into a single comma-separated OSIS string: "Gen 1, 3" → `"Gen.1,Gen.3"`.
-	* `separate`: sequential references in the text are separated into their component parts: "Gen 1, 3" → "Gen.1" and "Gen.3".
+	* `separate`: sequential references in the text are separated into an array of their component parts: "Gen 1, 3" → `["Gen.1", "Gen.3"]`.
 * `punctuation_strategy: "us"`
 	* `us`: commas separate sequences, periods separate chapters and verses.
 "Matt 1, 2.
 4" → "Matt.1,Matt.2.4".
 	* `eu`: periods separate sequences, commas separate chapters and verses.
 "Matt 1, 2.
 4" → "Matt.1.2,Matt.1.4".